-- our website or - Council's office at 36 Weld St, Hokitika, if you do not have access to a computer
+- our website or - Council's office at 36 Weld St, Hokitika, if you do not have access to a computer - Using a hard cop[y application form requested from the BCA.

 Once you have gathered all the necessary information you can either apply on-line or bring it in personally to our office and use the computer set up.
 Our staff are trained to help you if you require and can scan your documents at a cost.